 This two year certificate program includes storytelling, performance arts, media arts, painting, sculpture, and installation art.
-The focus of the National Aboriginal Professional Artist Training Program is to protect and preserve Indigenous world-view and arts expressions in traditional heritage utilizing interdisciplinary works with contemporary practice.
-Professional Aboriginal artists are provided with mentorships and the creation space to produce exhibition ready artworks.
-The NAPAT program was developed to support the learning of how to "revitalize" traditional art forms into contemporary practice.
+The focus of the National Indigenous Professional Artist Training Program is to protect and preserve Indigenous world-view and arts expressions in traditional heritage utilizing interdisciplinary works with contemporary practice.
+Professional Indigenous artists are provided with mentorships and the creation space to produce exhibition ready artworks.
+The NIPAT program was developed to support the learning of how to "revitalize" traditional art forms into contemporary practice.
 It is a professional training opportunity that assists the artist to interpret traditional forms of art in today's context.

 The training consists of these fundamental principles:

 Produce new works/cultural products that clearly revitalize a traditional arts practice (Preservation)

 THE NIPAT PROGRAM WILL BE DELIVERED ON-LINE FOR THE 2021-2022 TRAINING YEAR

 - Download CALL FOR PORTFOLIOS Deadline Extended to August 08, 2021

 - Download NIPAT INFORMATIONAL BROCHURE

 Want to know more about the NIPAT program?

 Tuition and living allowance subsidy scholarships ARE AVAILABLE FOR SEPTEMBER 2021